adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter7/media.md

 The Media Services accounts may take a couple of minutes to create.
 Do not continue until the deployment is complete.

+!!! tip "Testing tools for Media Services"
+    If you intend to do any development in Azure Media Services, you should download and become familiar with the [Azure Media Services Explorer][5]. this is a test tool for Windows that allows you to upload, download, process, encode and package assets ith Azure Media Services.
+You should also grow a collection of test videos.
+A great starting point are [these videos from TechSlides][4].

 You could stop here and do all the work manually.
 If you wish to check out the full set of tutorials, follow the official documentation:

 * [Uploading Assets](https://docs.microsoft.com/en-us/azure/media-services/media-services-portal-upload-files)